Chapter 3 – Relationship to Clients – annotated

 (a) that an arrangement for sharing space exists,

-(b) the identity of the lawyers who make up the firm acting for the client, and
+(b) the identity of the lawyers who make up the law firm acting for the client, and

 Commentary

-[2] In order both to ensure confidentiality and to avoid conflicts, a lawyer must have the consent of each client before disclosing any information about the client for the purpose of conflicts checks.
+[2] In order both to ensure confidentiality and to avoid a conflict of interest, a lawyer must have the consent of each client before disclosing any information about the client for the purpose of a conflict check.
 Consent may be implied in some cases but, if there is any doubt, the best course is to obtain express consent.

 3.5 Preservation of clients’ property